mtorpey/wooden-ships/2-basic.md

 1. Hull Hits ("H")
     a.
 Mark off one hull square per hull hit called for on the Hit Tables.
     b.
-When all of a ship\'s hull squares have been marked off, that ship will "surrender by striking her colors".
+When all of a ship's hull squares have been marked off, that ship will "surrender by striking her colors".
 The ship is considered to be in such danger of sinking that it cannot be sailed or the guns worked for the remainder of the game (even by